pogsilver/Data-Structures/README.md

 # Data-Structures
-A repository that consists of AVL Trees implementation in Python and Fibbonaci heaps in Java
+A collection of advanced data structures featuring AVL Trees (Python) and Fibonacci Heaps (Java).